f-edwards/police-mort/README.md

 # police-mort

-Data and scripts for county-level mortality risk estimates of police homicides.
+This repository contains the data and scripts used in "Estimating the Risk of Police Involved Mortality by Race and Place", forthcoming in the American Journal of Public Health.